Skip to main content

 • Send an Email Message Based on a Template

 The Immersive Reader is a built-in accessibility tool designed to create a more inclusive and focused reading experience.
-Some key features in improving the reading experience include:
+Key features that support the reading experience include:

 Note: The Immersive Reader is designed for the email reader, not the sender.
 While you don’t control how others use it, you can design emails that work well with it.
 You may also encourage students to use the Immersive Reader to support reading comprehension and focus.